noloop/simplet/README.md

 * Without recursives suites
 * Without assertion libraries integration
 * Not possible execution of tests whitout suites(because not contain the concept of root-suite.)

-If you need the above utilities, check out my other test library, it's called Cacau(In progress...).

 ## API